 Index changes may drive interest in Reits

 Once a niche investment, real World Update Reviews estate investment trusts (REITs) have seen enormous growth in recent years, and the flow of money into the sector may be about to accelerate.
 Earlier this month, global equity indices were reconfigured.
-Since MSCI and Standard & Poors established it in 1999, the Global Industry Classification Standard (GICS) has 10 sectors.
+Since MSCI and Standard & Poors established it in 1999, the Global Industry Classification Standard (GICS) has ten sectors.
 Now there are 11.
-Real estate, previously classified as part of the financial sector, has been recognized as a standalone sector for the first time.
+Previously classified as part of the financial sector, real estate has been recognized as a standalone sector for the first time.

 READ MORE :

-This reluctance, it suggests, is best explained by concern among institutional investors regarding the volatility of public markets, a concern that may be ameliorated by splitting REITs from the more volatile financial sector.
+This reluctance, it suggests, is best explained by concern among institutional investors regarding the volatility of public markets.
+This problem may be facilitated by splitting REITs from the more volatile financial sector.

 Underweight